sxy-sun/sxy-sun.github.io/_posts/2023-02-23-linear-algebra-refresher.md

 ---
 title: Linear Algebra Refresher
+date: 2023-02-23 23:43:00 -0500
-categories: [Robotics, Control]
+categories: [Robotics, Misc]
 tags: [math, kinematics]
 math: true
 ---

-> This post is my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
-This will be archived under category `Robotics`->`Control`.
+> This post is part my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
+This will be archived under category `Robotics`->`Misc`.

-Coordinate system in Robotics:
-- Each body has its own coordinate system, and we call the body `link`, and the coordinate system `frame`. **Matrix transformations** are used to transform coordinate systems between the bodies and joints.
+In Robotics, each part of the robot's body might has its own coordinate system. **Matrix transformations** are used to transform coordinate systems between the bodies and joints.
 And here is where linear algebra kicks in.

 **Linear algebra**, which deals with linear equations and linear mappings in the [vector space](https://en.wikipedia.org/wiki/Vector_space), is used for modern presentations of geometry.
 It is essential for representing frames of reference, rotation, translation, and general 3D homogeneous transforms.

 ![](/assets/figures/2023-images/2023-02-23-linear-algebra-refresher/01.png)
 - If #unknowns > #equations, it is an *underdetermined* system, usually with infinite solutions